 Alchemy Market and Cafe offers lunch, dinner, and picnic supplies, but a between-meal snack of truffle fries and craft beer hits the spot.
 191 Main St., 728-0700, alchemymarket.com .
 The three tables inside tiny Aria Bakery & Espresso Café are often empty in good weather, so grab coffee and a spinach-ricotta croissant and step outside to join the chatter on the stoop.
 458 Main St., Ste.
 B, 728-9250, ariabakery.com .
 Snag a bar seat and dig in to the varied vegetarian menu at Mineral, which includes a nightly prix fixe dinner and à la carte offerings such as “land scallops” (savory tofu) and a secret-recipe veggie burger.
 419 Main St., 728-9743, mineralrestaurant.com .

 A carefully tended garden of roses, wisteria, and Dutch elms surrounds the Dunbar House, 1880.
 Equal attention is paid to period decor and an eclectic breakfast menu.
-From $210.
 271 Jones St., 728-2897, dunbarhouse.com .
 To find a place to stay, visit AAA.com/hotels .

 Photography by Gary Crabbe

 This article was first published in September 2011.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.